Extreme Low-Fire glazes – Glaze Fire Ceramic In The Campfire!

 Can a ceramic glaze melt so low?

-(but I have not tested it in an electric kiln, maybe direct flames are also needed)
+(Ups, not tested it in an electric kiln)

-Here I am searching for extremely low, low-fire glazes, I don’t mean smoke-fire or other techniques that just color the outer layer of the clay surface, here I try to develop “real” ceramic (campfire) glazes, that melt out and cover the pottery with a glaze layer.
+Here, I’m searching for extremely low, low-fire glazes, I don’t mean smoke-fire or other techniques that just color the outer layer of the clay surface; here, I try to develop “real” ceramic (campfire) glazes that melt out and cover the pottery with a glaze layer.

-For high-fire pottery there exist many different melting agents, for extreme low-fire glazes on the other hand, there are just a few.
+For high-fire pottery, there exist many different melting agents; for extreme low-fire glazes, on the other hand, there are just a few.
 Not many melting agents start to flux in these low temperatures.
-Several of them are also water-soluble, and some are even water-soluble after they are fired in the ceramic kiln.
-So here I target sculptural and visually appealing glazes, I don’t know if food-safe is even possible in these low temperatures.
+Several of them are also water-soluble, and some are even water-soluble after they are fired into a ceramic glaze.
+So here I target sculptural and visually appealing glazes; food-safe?
+In these low temperatures, I don’t know.

-Extreme low-fire glazes require an exceptionally high percentage of flux, so the cost of achieving a melt at such low temperatures, is glaze formulations dominated by one or several melting agents, that again leaves little room for other ingredients.
-The small space for non-flux ingredients, can maybe be a limitation when designing these extreme low-fire glazes.
-But time will show.
+Extreme low-fire glazes require an exceptionally high percentage of flux, so the cost of achieving a melt at such low temperatures, is glaze formulations dominated by one or several melting agents, which means little room for other ingredients.
+The small space for non-flux ingredients can turn out to be a visual limitation for extremely low-fire glazes, we’ll see.
+As a rule of thumb, 3-4 parts flux to 1 part non-flux ingredients seems realistic.

 I don’t measure the temperature for these glazes, they are campfire-glazes, and it gets as hot as it gets, that’s what I develop them for.
 I fire with 2-3 birch logs and put the pottery in between.
 And I fire it in a semi-enclosed space, to make sure cold wind doesn’t lower the temperature (picture is coming).
-Even though my “kiln” is not hotter than 600 °C, the flames are hotter, “dancing flames” can maybe locally and for a short time contribute to a much higher temperature, how much this contributes to the overall melt is hard to say.
+Even though my “kiln” is not hotter than 600 °C, the flames are hotter, “dancing flames” can maybe for a short time on local spots, contribute to a much higher temperature and melt.
+This seems to make strong variations in many of the glazes.

-Worth mentioning: I do not use Lead and Barium due to health and environmental concerns, both act as strong low-temp fluxes.
+I do not use Lead due to health and environmental concerns, Lead is a strong low-temp flux.

 important-fluxing-agents-in-the-pottery-studio/

-Glaze Fire Ceramic In The Campfire 600 °C
+Glaze Fire Ceramic In The Campfire at 600 °C. Extreme low-fire ceramic glazes:

 1 part Lithium Carbonate